 "Patients with large vessel blockages who get IAT in addition to intravenous tPA are almost twice as likely to reach the threshold of independence used to measure stroke recovery, compared with patients who only receive intravenous tPA", notes Dr Guidera.
 Also, IAT presents options when tPA is slow to break a clot or cannot be used for a certain reason, such as a bleeding disorder.

 Recognizing Symptoms of Stroke

 Stroke symptoms depend on which area of the brain is damaged.
-A person may be unaware that he or she has had a stroke.
-Symptoms usually develop suddenly and without warning, and may be episodic (occur and then stop) or may slowly worsen over time.
-To recognize the symptoms of stroke, Brooke Kearins, MSN, CRNP, director of Stroke Services at Doylestown Health, uses the acronym BE FAST*:
+Symptoms usually develop suddenly and without warning and may be episodic (occur and then stop) or may slowly worsen over time.
+It is not uncommon for a person to be unaware that he or she has had a stroke.

 - Balance: Sudden loss of balance or coordination